atet/godot/README.md

 [![.img/fig3_download_vscode.jpg](.img/fig3_download_vscode.jpg)](#nolink)

-Once the `VSCode-win32-x64-1.83.1.zip` file is downloaded, you can uncompress and use VSCode right away (after some additional setup for C# and Godot compatibility).
+Once the `VSCode-win32-x64-1.83.1.zip` (or higher version) file is downloaded, you can uncompress and use VSCode right away after some additional setup for C# and Godot compatibility detailed below.

 [Back to Top](#table-of-contents)